alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 Many 12-factor applications rely on backing services such as a database, an email delivery service or a monitoring system.
 Routing services can be used to proxy and perform preprocessing on application requests such as caching, rate limiting or authentication.

 In Cloud Foundry, backing and routing services are referred to as 'services' and are available through the Cloud Foundry ``cf marketplace`` command.
+GOV.UK PaaS enables you to create a database service and bind it to your app.

 Currently, the following database services are available in the marketplace: